 Sound interesting?
 Learn more about mastermind group rules, how they operate, and what the benefits of becoming a member are.
 Additionally, since there are thousands of them out there, get three important tips on joining the best one for you.

 What is a Mastermind Group?

-In Think and Grow Rich, Hill describes a mastermind as the “Coordination of knowledge and effort, in a spirit of harmony, between two or more people, for the attainment of a definite purpose.”
+In Think and Grow Rich, Hill describes a mastermind group as the “Coordination of knowledge and effort, in a spirit of harmony, between two or more people, for the attainment of a definite purpose.”
 He says that when a group of minds come together, they essentially create an unseen, powerful force—a mastermind.